 Are you looking for health insurance?
 If you aren’t currently covered you should know that most Americans must have health insurance in 2014 or pay a penalty.
 The penalty for being uninsured in 2014 starts at $95 per adult and $47.50 per child or 1% of family income — whichever is greater.
 In 2016 it rises to $695 per adult and $347 per child or 2.5% of family income.

-Beginning in 2014, more Coloradans will be able to qualify for health insurance coverage through Medicaid.
+As of 2014, more Coloradans are now able to qualify for health insurance coverage through Medicaid.
 Also, residents who qualify will have access to financial assistance to help them buy insurance through the Connect for Health Colorado marketplace.
 These changes will make it easier for many Coloradans to meet the requirement.

 If you are living in Colorado and uninsured or unhappy with your current health coverage, you’ll have several options depending on your income and needs: